lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-5. Prepare the input data format configuring it for the proper precision (U8 = 8-bit per BGR channel) and memory layout (NCHW) for the model.
+5. The input data format is prepared by configuring it for the proper precision (U8 = 8-bit per BGR channel) and memory layout (NCHW) for the model.

 ```cpp
         auto& inputInfoFirst = inputInfo.begin()->second;